Azure-Samples/azure-sdk-for-js-keyvault-secrets-get-nodejs-managedid/README.md

 * [Node.js]
 * [Git]
 * An Azure subscription to create a Key Vault and other services(such as App Service) used in this sample.
-* An App registration to Authenticate.
+* An App registration to authenticate.

 If you don't have an Azure subscription or App registration, create a [free account] or [App registration] before you begin.